noahcil/Discord-Spoiler-Generator/README.md

 # Discord-Spoiler-Generator
 Repository that hosts my Discord bubble wrap spoiler generator.
 It can be used to make discord bubble wrap text of any text, length, and size.
+Ignore the sussery in the code, I originally made it as an Among Us themed joke but it's a general use tool.
 Feel free to recommend changes

 ### Traditional Discord bubble wrap: